Information about Pyritinol

-Pyritinol is used in the treatment of alzheimer's disease, stroke, dementia in parkinson's disease, age related memory loss and head trauma.
+Pyritinol is used in the treatment of Alzheimer's disease, stroke, Dementia in Parkinson's disease, Age related memory loss and Head injury (Head trauma).

 Pyritinol belongs to a class of drugs called nootropic agents.
 It works by promoting the brain`s glucose reuptake and is often prescribed for various cerebrovascular disorders.

 Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Altered taste, Gastrointestinal discomfort, Insomnia (difficulty in sleeping), Mood swings, Restlessness

 Available Medicine for Pyritinol